FacundoGPG/Evidence---Demonstration-of-a-Programming-Paradigm/README.md

 **Code explanation:**

 `sudoku/1` is the entry predicate.
-It receives the board, enforces that it is a 9×9 structure, constrains all cells to the domain 1..9, and applies the three constraint sets before labeling:
+It takes the board, checks that it is a 9×9 structure, sets the domain of every cell to 1..9, and applies the three constraint sets.
+One thing worth noting is that labeling is done last on purpose.
+CLP(FD) works in two phases: first you declare all the constraints, and then `label` actually kicks off the search.
+Doing it this way lets the library run as much constraint propagation as possible before any backtracking starts, which cuts down the search space a lot.

+`append(Rows, Cells)` flattens the 9 rows into a single list of 81 cells, so the domain constraint `Cells ins 1..9` can be applied to everything at once instead of going row by row:

 ```prolog
 sudoku(Rows) :-